chryswoods/siremol.org/chryswoods.com/vector_c++/part1.md

 With this `pragma omp simd`, the loop is vectorised, and the calculation runs much more quickly.
-On my computer, 100,000 repeats of the vectorised loop took about 8,000 microseconds (8 milliseconds), meaning that each calculation of `a` plus `b` took 0.08 microseconds (80 picoseconds).
+On my computer, 100,000 repeats of the vectorised loop took about 8,000 microseconds (8 milliseconds), meaning that each calculation of `a` plus `b` took 0.08 microseconds (80 nanoseconds).
+This means that each of the 512 additions needed to calculate `a` plus `b` took 0.15 nanoseconds, so the calculation ran at a speed of 6.7 GFLOPs.
 This is approximately four times faster than the standard, non-vectorised loop.

-## Understanding the output

-This program shows that vectorising a loop using `pragma omp simd` has somehow sped up the calculation, in this case by a factor of 4 times.
-How has this happened?
-What does this mean?

 ***

 # Exercise

+* Work out the speed of the standard loop and vectorised loop in GFLOPs for your computer.
+How much faster is the vectorised loop compared to the standard loop?

-Edit `loop.cpp` and change it so that it compares a standard multiplication with a vectorised multiplication (i.e. change `c[i] = a[i] + b[i];` to `c[i] = a[i] * b[i];`.
-Is the vector speed up for multiplication
+* Edit `loop.cpp` and change it so that it compares a standard multiplication with a vectorised multiplication (i.e. change `c[i] = a[i] + b[i];` to
+`c[i] = a[i] * b[i];`.
+Work out the speed in GFLOPs for both loops.
+Is this
-similar to that for addition?
+similar to the speed for addition?
+Is the vector speed up for multiplication similar to that for addition?

-Next, edit `loop.cpp` to compare standard division versus vectorised division (`c[i] = a[i] / b[i];`).
-How does the speedup compare?
-How does the speed of division compare to addition or multiplication?
+* Next, edit `loop.cpp` to compare standard division versus vectorised division (`c[i] = a[i] / b[i];`).
+Work out the speed in GFLOPs for both loops.
+Is this similar to the speed for addition?
+How does the speed and vector speed-up of division compare to addition or multiplication?

-Finally, edit `loop.cpp` to change the size of the arrays (edit the `size` variable).
+* Finally, edit `loop.cpp` to change the size of the arrays (edit the `size` variable).
+Does changing the size affect the speed of the two loops in GFLOPs?
 Does changing the size affect the speedup of the vectorised loop versus the unvectorised loop?
 Good sizes to try are 1, 2, 4, 128, 256 and 4096.
-Why do you think the size affects the relative speedup?

 ***